-Increase in covid cases sends Dominica into partial lockdown
+Increase in Covid cases sends Dominica into partial lockdown

 These measures do not apply to essential workers including people working at the ports, healthcare workers, banks and credit unions, hardware stores, telecoms and broadcasting, pharmacies, farmers, security services, utilities etc.

-The Government said it has had in place several measures to reduce the likelihood of a COVID 19 outbreak; including a number of protocols and increased patrol at our borders; restriction in the number of people attending events; mandatory use of masks; and up to last weekend the cancellation of social gatherings; all geared at protecting people.
+The government said it has had in place several measures to reduce the likelihood of a Covid-19 outbreak, including “a number of protocols and increased patrol at the borders; restriction in the number of people attending events; mandatory use of masks; and up to last weekend the cancellation of social gatherings; all geared at protecting people.
 However, many of these measures are not being observed by some of our residents.